MXZEHN/Transcontinental_Whispers/Whispers_Manual.md

 6.)
 This mean that it is advisable to start with very minimal interventions until we all have a feeling for the machine we are playing.

+7.)
+Last but not least: Every Station should make a local recording, so we can document the whole process later (for example in an exhibition with 6 screens)

+Just start the recording on the OUT component and save the TouchScene on a Drive with enough free space.

+It would be great if you could upload the recording afterwards to a cloud service of your choice and send me the link.

 If you have any questions, please write me at stefan.kraus@mxzehn.de

 I am very much looking forward to this!